 “Financially, they are strong, and you want to know that what you are investing in for your future will be around for the long term.”

-As a resident of Heritage Community’s Wyndham, Don Kneepkens is still enjoying an independent life at nearly 87 years of age.
+As a resident of Heritage Community’s The Artisan (formerly Wyndham), Don Kneepkens is still enjoying an independent life at nearly 87 years of age.

 Looking to downsize into a comfortable new home, Don chose a Life Plan Community—specifically, Heritage Community of Kalamazoo.
 “Heritage is a nonprofit, which is very important to me,” he says.
 “Financially, they are strong, and you want to know that what you are investing in for your future will be around for the long term.
 The facilities and staff are very welcoming, and you feel good here.”

 For the last two years, Don has been on the Heritage Community Board of Directors serving as the Resident Board Member.
 In that role, he submits input from other residents, including important questions and concerns.
 As both a board member and a resident, he has a special and valuable perspective to offer.

 “In my mind, Heritage Community is very well run,” he says.
 “Management has remained stable.
 It has virtually not changed in three-and-a-half years, and that says a lot.”

 Revel Creek Depositors